 Larger topiary, like Fred, can live in your garden as long as you’ve planted them either with annuals, or with winter hardy succulents like Hens & Chicks.
 I’ve seen rose cones suggested as a winter cover, but since these guys are kind of big, maybe a Styrofoam cooler would work.
 Either way, you’ll want to keep it in an area where it’s protected from snow and rain for the winter.

 I did not set out to create a topiary toad this week.
 The plan was actually to create a hanging planter that looked like a purse.
 But then I saw a bunch of stone plants, aka Lithops and plans suddenly changed.

 I was pretty excited to get started on this owl topiary but now that it’s finished I don’t like it.
+I’m finding if it’s a more vertical topiary, they are harder to plant.
+The more horizontal ones – like the turtles are easier.
 It doesn’t help either that for some reason getting the photos to my computer and then uploaded to here did not go as usual.